Toxikuu/stabs/README.md

-# stabs
+# stab

-Stabs is a version-checking utility for rid.
-Stabs relies on rid's pkgs.json.
-For now that json must exist at /etc/rid/pkgs.json.
+Stab is a version-checking utility for rid.
+Stab relies on rid's pkgs.json. $RIDPKGSJSON=/path/to/pkgs.json.

-Stabs also requires the latest version of rid.
+The latest version of rid is most likely to be compatible with stab.